How the 9/11 Attacks Affect the Economy Today

 The total death toll of 2,975 surpassed that of Pearl Harbor in December 1941.
 The death toll included 2,600 people at the World Trade Center, 125 at the Pentagon, and 256 on the four planes.

 Although the recession ended in November 2001, the threats of war drove the Dow down for another year.
 It hit bottom on October 9, 2002, when it closed at 7,286.27.
 That was a 37.8 percent decline from its peak.
 No one knew for sure if the bull market had resumed until the Dow hit a higher low March 11, 2003, closing at 7,524.06.
 Unemployment continued to climb until June 2003, when it reached 6 percent.
-That was the peak of that recession.
+That was the peak for that recession.

 War on Terror